phenology/cgc/manuscript/joss_cgc_paper.md

 At face value, geo-information science, with ever more and larger data sets of geo-referenced time-series (GTS), would appear to be a natural adopter of co- and tri-clustering.
-However, immediate adoption was stymied by the initial focus of co- and tri-clustering algorithms on 'significant' clusters, i.e. with values above a threshold {SIM2013}, rather than on a full partitioning of the data as required for clustering analysis of GTS.
+However, immediate adoption was stymied by the initial focus of co- and tri-clustering algorithms on 'significant' clusters, i.e. with values above a threshold [], rather than on a full partitioning of the data as required for clustering analysis of GTS.
-More recently, following the development of a general information theoretical approach [@Dhillon:2003] to partitional co-clustering [@Banerjee:2004], Wu et al. presented an application of co-clustering to GIS [@Wu:2015], as well as an extension of the method to tri-clustering [@Wu:2018].
+More recently, following the development of a general information-theoretical approach [@Dhillon:2003] to partitional co-clustering [@Banerjee:2004], Wu et al. presented an application of co-clustering to GIS [@Wu:2015], as well as an extension of the method to tri-clustering [@Wu:2018].
 As they argue, with the explosion of Earth observation and remote sensing (3D)GTS, such methods will become increasingly essential in tackling the large data volumes becoming available.

-In light of the eminent employability of partitional co- and tri-clustering to GIS, but also the transferability to other domains, this paper presents and publishes the implementation in the Clustering Geo-data Cubes (CGC) package of the co-clustering and tri-custering methods originally developed in @Wu:2015 and @Wu:2018, respectively.
+In light of the eminent employability of partitional co- and tri-clustering to GIS, but also the transferability to other domains, this paper presents and publishes the implementation in the Clustering Geo-data Cubes (CGC) package of the co-clustering and tri-clustering methods originally developed in @Wu:2015 and @Wu:2018, respectively.

 As outlined below, the package aims to meet the needs of the GIS community, including, in particular, the ability to handle 'big data' and to readily interface with the existing GIS software ecosystem.
 Nevertheless, the methods remain